idnm/cpflow/README.md

 ## More features
-For further examples see link_to_notebook.
+For further examples we encourage to explore a [tutorial notebook](https://github.com/idnm/cpflow/blob/master/CPFlow_tutorial.ipynb) interactively.
 For motivation and background see the original paper link_to_paper.